Next Meeting Presentation

 This free speaker presentation will be offered in-person at the UNC-Asheville Reuter Center and virtually online.
 Registration is not required; use this Zoom link to watch the presentation remotely.

 Although parking for this meeting at the Reuter Center is free, you must register your vehicle with a “visitor daily” permit at this link.
+Once registration is complete, visitors will not need to print or display a permit; the new system utilizes camera-based License Plate Recognition technology.
+All vehicles must park front-end in, so that the license plate is visible.

 An Astronomy Guest Speaker Series Event – a collaboration of the Astronomy Club of Asheville and UNC-Asheville